Judge hits tiebreaking single in 10th, Yankees beat Rays 3-1

 ST. PETERSBURG, Fla.
 (AP) — Aaron Judge went from being a late scratch to hitting a tiebreaking single in a two-run 10th inning as the New York Yankees beat the Tampa Bay Rays for the second straight day, 3-1 on Wednesday night.

-Judge was taken out of the lineup about 30 minutes before the scheduled first pitch.
-Although no announcement was made about why, the All-Star right fielder struck out in the fifth pinch-hitting for Estevan Florial.
+Judge was taken out of the lineup about 30 minutes before the first pitch, and initially no announcement was made about why.
+The All-Star right fielder struck out in the fifth pinch-hitting for Estevan Florial.

 Judge returned to the team Tuesday after going on the COVID-19 injured list July 16.
+After the game Wednesday night, Yankees manager Aaron Boone explained why Judge was scratched, saying he had doctor appointments related to his return from the IL and didn’t arrive at the ballpark until less than an hour before the start.

 New York also had a big night off the field.
 The Yankees reached a deal to get All-Star slugger Joey Gallo from the Texas Rangers, a person familiar with the trade told The Associated Press.